Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Introduction

-Direct numerical simulations utilizing the full magnetohydrodynamic (MHD) system of equations or spatially extended mean-field dynamo models are too expensive computationally for the necessary long-term simulations to explore the range of possible dynamical solutions.
-For our numerical bifurcation analysis we adapt a reduced BL dynamo model based on delay differential equations which has been found very useful in providing insights on long-term solar cycle behavior \cite{wilmot-smith_time_2006, hazra_stochastically_2014}.
-In BL dynamos, the sources of the toroidal and the poloidal fields are spatially segregated as they act across a distributed domain in the solar convection zone (SCZ).
-Such spatial segregation necessitates a finite time for flux transport across the SCZ, introducing time delays in the communication between the two source layers.
-These time delays have been shown to create a dynamical memory even in stochastically forced dynamo systems which allows a predictive window for the activity \cite{yeates_exploring_2008,karak_nandy2012}.
+In Babcock-Leighton dynamos, the sources of the toroidal and the poloidal fields are spatially segregated as they act across a distributed domain in the solar convection zone (SCZ).
+Such spatial segregation necessitates a finite time for flux transport across the SCZ, introducing time delays in the communication between the two source layers \citep{jouve2010a}.
+These time delays have been shown to create a dynamical memory even in stochastically forced dynamo systems which allows a predictive window for the activity \citep{yeates_exploring_2008,karak_nandy2012, prantika2018}.

 The evolution of the toroidal field ($B_\phi$) and the vector potential ($A$) for the poloidal field in the reduced BL dynamo model are governed by the following delay differential equations: